DominicKlmNL/counter-strike-2-config/ingame.md

 <p> 8.
 Switch to the tab <b>Advanced Video</b> </p>
 <p> 9.
 Configure the <b>Settings</b> as listed in Table B </p>
 <p> 10.
 Click Apply once you completed all the settings in <b>Advanced Video</b> as listed in $\color{blue}\textsf{Table B}$ </p>
 <p> 11.
-Restart Apex Legends, to ensure that all the settings are loaded entirely and verify if everything is working</p>
+Restart Counter-strike 2, to ensure that all the settings are loaded entirely and verify if everything is working</p>
 <p> 12.
 Start off in the firing range and see if the settings are feeling better.
 If you run into any issues, you can always send a note here.</p>

 <br>

-$\color{red}\textsf{NOTE}$ : If you want to start using the autoexec.cfg combined with these settings, make sure to follow the instructions from [README](https://github.com/DominicKlmNL/apex-legends-config/edit/main/README.md) on how to install the configuration.
-If you also want to set the [Videoconfig.txt](https://github.com/DominicKlmNL/apex-legends-config/edit/main/videoconfig.txt), follow the instructions on the page.
+$\color{red}\textsf{NOTE}$ : If you want to start using the autoexec.cfg combined with these settings, make sure to follow the instructions from [README](https://github.com/DominicKlmNL/counter-strike-2-config/edit/main/README.md) on how to install the configuration.
+If you also want to set the [Videoconfig.txt](https://github.com/DominicKlmNL/counter-strike-2-config/edit/main/videoconfig.txt), follow the instructions on the page.

 </div>
 <br>

 <div id="Overview">